 The M.E.T.
 Program seeks inquisitive, self-motivated students with a passion for finding and solving big problems.
-It is highly competitive and is only open to freshmen during the UC application period.
+It is highly competitive and is open to freshmen during the UC application period (November 1 - 30).
+Freshman admission is limited to a maximum of 50 students.
+Beginning Fall 2021, current UC Berkeley students in the College of Engineering majoring in one of the M.E.T. tracks may apply to M.E.T. via the Continuing Student Admissions process.

-For further information, please see the M.E.T. website (http:// met.berkeley.edu).
+For further information, please see the M.E.T. website (http://met.berkeley.edu).